Tendonitis: symptoms, treatment and prevention

 The pain of tendonitis can be treatable, and it doesn’t have to mean giving up the activities you love.
 Find out more about this common condition.

-You don’t have to be Roger Federer to get tennis elbow, or tendonitis.
+You don’t have to be Serena Williams to get tennis elbow, or tendonitis.
 Whether you’re swinging a golf club, sitting at a computer or sweeping floors, repeating a movement over and over or stressing body parts that aren’t used to it will put strain on the tendons, and the result can be very painful.

 What causes tendonitis?